 On the day of the conference, you walk into a white room, the floor of which moves in any directly (like an omni directional treadmill, this already exists).
 You blink slightly longer than usual, an contextual AI interprets this as a command (like a click) to enter the conference venue.
 When open your eyes, the white walls are now 360 screens surrounding you with what appear to be the actual conference venue (this also exists, and was demoed at HIMSS18 in the Intermountain booth).

 You two then walk togther, to your first session.
-The floor moved beneath your feet.
-The venue background shift perspective.
+The floor moves beneath your feet.
+The venue’s background shifts perspective.
 And your friend appears to walk beside you.

 And so on!
 You get the idea.
 Virtual reality, augmented reality, the internet of things, will all work together to create the illusion that you and your friend, plus hundreds of colleqgues (some physically present, most virtual present), are attending a health conference together!

 I hope you’ve found my fevered speculations about the future of health conferences, leveraging virtual, augmented, and mixed reality technology, entertaining.
 But I also want to be educational.
 Just like the four dozen #HIMSSVR glasses I sent out to Twitter pals (just in time for some of you to feel as if you sat in the front row at #VirtualMed18), I’m trying to combine two worlds I love, the HITSM/HCLDR twitter sphere, and the social VR-sphere.
 I hope you’ll invest some time playing around with this cool tech, so you can become a pioneer in the heath conference experience on demand (after a great book about VR, Experience on Demand).